Used Ford Edge review

 The lack of a third row of seats ensures plenty of space for five people.
 The Edge offers one of the roomiest cabins in its class.
 It also has a big boot, capable of stowing 602 litres with the seats up or 1,847 litres when they’re folded.
 With lots of cubbyholes, comfortable, supportive seats and a clear dash, the interior is an appealing place.

-A service is required every two years or 18,000 miles, with prices depending on who maintains your Edge.
+A service is required every two years or 18,000 miles on cars built prior to June 2018, with prices depending on who maintains your Edge.
 A minor check costs £155-£272 according to the dealer’s location, while a major service ranges from £211-£299.
+Some Edges built from June 2018 onwards require a service every one year or 18,000 miles.

 The 2.0 TDCi engine features a cambelt, which should be replaced every 10 years or 125,000 miles (the work costs around £450).
 Few of these cars have covered more than 20,000 miles, however, and the oldest examples have yet to celebrate their third birthday.